 According to Shetty et al., alveolar clefts were narrowed using PNAM before cheiloplasty.
 Moreover, PNAM can facilitate the surgery procedure to primary cleft lip closure (56, 57).
-Quan et al. indicated that CAD-NAM therapy could decrease the alveolar cleft gap and arch length as well as correcting upper denture midline deviation.
+Quan et al. indicated that CAD-NAM therapy can decrease the alveolar cleft gap and arch length as well as correcting upper denture midline deviation.
 Moreover, there was a decrease in the outward rotation of the maxillary arch in the non-cleft side and improvement in the contour of the alveolus (24).
-Other studies also reported the decreased width of the alveolar cleft and the sagittal arch length of the anterior arch after NAM therapy (21, 58).
+The decreased width of the alveolar cleft and the sagittal arch length of the anterior arch after NAM therapy are also reported in other studies (21, 58).

 The CAD-NAM approach is designed for alveolar growth in each modality and maintenance of the maxilla width.
-Quan et al. showed slight growth in arch width after CAD-NAM therapy.
-Besides, there was a report of the decrease in the anteroposterior relation of the cleft to non-cleft segment and anteroposterior maxillary alveolar length of the non-cleft side after CAD-NAM therapy for the sagittal dimension, which showed that CAD-NAM could improve the protrusion of the anterior upper alveolus (24).
+Quan et al. showed a slight grew in arch width after CAD-NAM therapy.
+Moreover, there was a report of the decrease in the anteroposterior relation of the cleft to non-cleft segment and anteroposterior maxillary alveolar length of the non-cleft side after CAD-NAM therapy for the sagittal dimension, which showed that CAD-NAM could improve the protrusion of the anterior upper alveolus (24).

-Moreover, Astani et al. evaluated the morphometrics of pharyngeal airway in patients with a cleft lip and palate, which showed nasopharyngeal volume was different between patients undergoing NAM group compared with the control group.
+Moreover, Astani et al. evaluated the morphometrics of pharyngeal airway in patients with a cleft lip and palate, which showed nasopharyngeal volume was different between patients undergoing NAM group compared to the control group.
 However, there was no confirmation of volumetric differences in oropharyngeal and total pharyngeal airway.
 Therefore, NAM can enlarge the nasopharyngeal airway size in patients with a cleft lip and palate (36).

+5.2.
 Three-dimensional technology

-Three-dimensional technology (CAD-CAM) is one of the advanced techniques for medical imaging in which laser surface scanning is applied for obtaining threedimensional images and providing high-accuracy measurements from the defined sites.
-This study was an evaluation of the presurgical cleft treatment using a CAM system (36).
-We found two prospective comparative studies confirming CAD systems as reliable techniques for the assessment and quantification of the nasal and alveolar improvement following NAM therapy (17, 24).
+Three-dimensional technology (CAD-CAM) is one of the developed techniques for medical imaging in which laser surface scanning is applied for obtaining three-dimensional images and providing high-accuracy measurements from the defined sites.
+This study was an evaluation of the pre-surgical cleft treatment using a CAM system (36).
+We found two prospective-comparative studies confirming CAD systems as reliable techniques for the evaluation and quantification of the nasal and alveolar improvement following NAM therapy (17, 24).

 Yu et al. assessed the efficiency of computer-aided design-nasoalveolar molding (CAD-NAM) on maxillary alveolar morphology.
-Rapidform XOR3 software was used to analyze the maxillary morphology and all preand post-CAD-NAM variables.
+Rapidform XOR3 software was used to analyze the maxillary morphology and all pre- and post-CAD-NAM variables.
 They indicated a trend toward morphological improvement in maxillary alveoli.
-In other words, these findings revealed the obstructive effects of the traction force of CAD-NAM appliance on the vertical growth of the alveolar bone (24).
+In other words, these findings revealed the obstructive effects of traction force of CAD-NAM appliance on the vertical growth of the alveolar bone (24).

-Another study was performed by Singh et al. to assess three-dimensional (3D) facial morphology in UCL/P patients following NAM.
-They showed that 3D facial morphology in UCL/P patients was indistinguishable from that in the control group (17).
-Yilmaz et al. performed a study to evaluate the effects of NAM therapy on 3D nasolabial morphology in UCL/P neonates.
-They reported an increase in all measurements before and after NAM therapy except for the lip gap, nostril floor width, and nostril diameter, which showed improvement in the nasal and lip symmetry.
-Three-dimensional technology helps the diagnosis and measurement of the UCLP upper alveolar morphology using laser scanning.
-With regard to this approach, the treatment procedure could be visible on the computer, and the final treatment goals could be simulated.
-However, this technology is recently developed and there are not enough prospective comparative studies in this regard.
-Therefore, it is recommended to conduct future studies with larger sample size and longer follow-up.
+Another study was performed by Singh et al. to assess three-dimensional (3D) facial morphology in UCLP patients following NAM.
+They showed 3D facial morphology in UCLP patients was indistinguishable from the control group (17).
+Yilmaz et al. performed a study to evaluate the effects of NAM therapy on three-dimensional nasolabial morphology in UCLP neonates.
+They showed an increase in all measurements before and after NAM therapy except for lip gap, nostril floor width, and nostril diameter, which showed improvement in the nasal and lip symmetry.
+Three-dimensional technology helps to the diagnosis and measurement of the UCLP upper alveolar morphology using laser scanning.
+With regard to this approach, treatment procedure could also be visible on the computer and the final treatment goals could be simulated.
+However, this technology is recently developed and there are not enough prospective-comparative studies in this regard; therefore, it is recommended to conduct future studies with larger sample size and longer follow-ups.

+5.3.
 Comparison of nasoalveolar molding therapies